PythonOptimizers/cygenja/doc/source/use.rst

     def register_action(self, relative_directory, file_pattern, action_function)

 The ``relative_directory`` argument holds the name of a relative directory from the *root* directory.
-Separator is OS dependent.
+The separator is OS dependent.
 For instance, under linux, you can register the following:

 ..  code-block:: python